crossterm-rs/crossterm/README.md

 let style1 = style("Some Blue font on Black background").with(Color::Blue).on(Color::Black);
 let style2 = style("Some Red font on Yellow background").with(Color::Red).on(Color::Yellow);

-/// !!
-The following code only works for unix based systems !!
-// some attributes
-let normal = style("Normal text");
+// attributes are only supported for UNIX terminals. let normal = style("Normal text");
 let bold = style("Bold text").bold();
 let italic = style("Italic text").italic();